guochengqian/Magic123/readme.md

     ```

 ### Run ablation studies
-- Run Magic123 with only 2D prior *with* textural inversion (Like RealFusion but we achieve much better performance through training stragies and the coarse-to-fine pipeline)
+- Run Magic123 with only 2D prior *with* textual inversion (Like RealFusion but we achieve much better performance through training stragies and the coarse-to-fine pipeline)
     ```
     bash scripts/magic123/run_2dprior.sh 0 default dmtet data/realfusion15/metal_dragon_statue rgba.png 1 1
     ```

-- Run Magic123 with only 2D prior *without* textural inversion (Like RealFusion but we achieve much better performance through training stragies and the coarse-to-fine pipeline)
+- Run Magic123 with only 2D prior *without* textual inversion (Like RealFusion but we achieve much better performance through training stragies and the coarse-to-fine pipeline)
     ```
     bash scripts/magic123/run_2dprior_notextinv_ironman.sh 0 default 1 1
     ```